Reserve your Truly Pastured Thanksgiving Turkey Now.

 Yum!
 Does this sound like something we want sprayed on our foods?

 This, by the way, is the central substance of the well-known court battle between Miller's Organic Farm and the USDA.
-Customers of Miller's didn't want citric acid on their meat, which prompted Miller's to undertake their own slaughter and processing, which in turn created a lot of trouble with the USDA for the Miller family and their employees.
-At this point Miller's is now able to market USDA approved red meat that has been processed with apple cider vinegar, but poultry is off-limits for them due to the citric acid issue.
+Customers of Miller's didn't want citric acid on their meat, which prompted Miller's to undertake their own slaughter and processing, which in turn created a host of problems with the USDA for the Miller family and their employees.
+At this point Miller's is able to market USDA approved red meat that has been processed with apple cider vinegar, but poultry, because there is not allowable alternative like vinegar, is off-limits for Miller's solely due to the citric acid issue.

 While researching for this article and finding what I did about manufactured citric acid being derived from black mold, the question came to mind if perhaps this is the reason why so many mold allergens exist today.

-It has boggled my mind as to why so many of my generation cannot abide in these old stone homes, for example, (due to mold) that their parents and grandparents lived in for many years with no problems.
-Esther and I have asked this question many times, why has mold become such a great health challenge today, when it didn't seem to affect previous generations?
+Living in a well-established multi-generational farm community, it has boggled my mind as to why so many of my generation cannot abide in these old stone farmhouses (due to mold), that their parents and grandparents lived in for many years with no problems.
+Esther and I have asked each other this question many times, why has mold become such a great health challenge today, when it didn't seem to affect previous generations?
 Is it due to a weakened state of health in the younger generation?
 Do strains of mold exist that didn't 10, 20, 30 years ago?
 Maybe some of both, I don't know.

 However, I find it plausible that the widespread consumption of a mutant black mold could create an allergen that didn't exist prior to manufactured citric acid.
-Isn't it reasonable to think that if we eat constantly eat citric acid (which is in almost all processed foods now) we could become allergic to it, and to other strains of mold in our environment that didn't bother previous generations?
+Isn't it reasonable to think that if we constantly eat citric acid (which is in almost all processed foods now) we could become allergic to it?
+And to other strains of mold in our environment that didn't bother previous generations?
+Auto-immune reactions in the body are known to behave this way, not being able to determine the difference between the good and the bad (mold, in this case).

-While we originally opted out of USDA oversight for reasons other than citric acid, it has become a forefront issue in recent years
+While we originally opted out of USDA oversight for reasons other than citric acid, it has become a front and center reason not to seek USDA approval,

-In addition to not allowing these foreign substances in the production phase as animal feed, it now becomes necessary to eschew it in the butchering and processing phase by using a non-USDA local family-owned butcher whom we have a strong working relationship with.
+In our view, not allowing questionable substances in the production phase as animal feed is one thing, but it's obviously necessary to eschew it in the butchering and processing phase as well.
+We reach that objective by using a non-USDA local family-owned butcher whom we have a strong working relationship with, and who shares our values.

 If this puts us on the wrong side of the food police, so be it.
 We don't know otherwise than to maintain our values, and to provide you with food you can trust.
 And that's The View from the Country.